 You may see our Constitution by using the link below.

 The trustees of the Friends meets four times a year to discuss fund raising, to receive requests for funding and discuss any other issues affecting the Hospital.
-The current Matron, Susan Brookes, attends these meetings and gives invaluable advice about services that deserve support, and often other members of staff attend to make their case.
+The current Matron, Caroline Wood, attends these meetings and gives invaluable advice about services that deserve support, and often other members of staff attend to make their case.

 |Dr. Michael Dronfield||Chair|